tanmayagarwal/Activity-CE/README.md

 * If you get access denied, it means you need to modify the config file and write your Mysql username and password in the file

 # Run Activity-CE
-If your using more then one settings file change manage.py to point to local or dev file first
+If you're using more then one settings file change manage.py to point to local or dev file first
 ```bash
 $ python manage.py runserver
 ```